The Quick Answer:

 Want to learn more?
-Read below to dig deeper into this topic.
-Or check out our best CBD oil page to learn about our best-selling products and hemp oil vaping accessories.
+Read below to dig deeper into this topic or check out our best CBD oil page to learn about our best-selling products.

-However, although there is a lot of positive research surrounding CBD oil effects, it is sometimes overshadowed by the information we hear about THC, another compound found in the cannabis plant.
+While CBD is non-psychoactive and there is a lot of positive research surrounding CBD oil effects, it is sometimes overshadowed by the information we hear about THC.
+THC is another compound found in the cannabis plant.
 THC has psychotropic properties and is associated with feelings of sedation, anxiety, elation, relaxation, and sometimes hallucinations and delusions, among other effects (1).

 The fact that THC and CBD are closely linked leads people to question, “Can CBD oil get you high?”
 Additionally, as THC products are illegal in most places, confusing CBD with THC can cause worry.

 Why Doesn’t CBD Get You High?

 The process of extracting CBD oil is unlikely to produce oil with high levels of THC, and CBD on its own doesn’t get you high.

 CBD oil is made from industrial hemp which has the lowest concentration of CBD.